Policy & Procedures Manual

-A student in good standing who dies while enrolled at Marywood University will be considered eligible for receiving a degree posthumously if s/he has completed successfully at least 75 percent of the credits required for graduation in the program in which s/he was enrolled.
+An undergraduate or master's student in good standing who dies while enrolled at Marywood University will be considered eligible for receiving a degree posthumously if s/he has completed successfully at least 75 percent of the credits required for graduation in the program in which s/he was enrolled.
 Students in good standing who die before completing 75 percent of the credits for graduation may be designated honorary alumni.

 The Board of Trustees reserves to itself the approval and authorization to confer honorary degrees, as stated in the Bylaws.
 An honorary degree may be conferred at commencement exercises or, with Board of Trustees permission, at a special University convocation.
 No honorary degrees will be conferred in absentia.
 A recipient will be

 - a person of national or international prominence, who has made a distinguished contribution in a chosen field, usually related to the mission of the University;

 - a person who holds at least a bachelor's degree, or one who would be a role model for students and faculty;

 - a living person;

 - a person present at the commencement exercises or other convocation, who may be requested to be the keynote speaker.

 - The President of the University will establish and maintain procedures for soliciting recommendations from administrators, faculty, and students.
 Ordinarily, she will receive recommendations in writing from the Faculty Senate with pertinent information attached.

 - The President will present her recommendations to the Board of Trustees for vote.